Zelin-Wu/Zelin-Wu.github.io/_posts/2024-08-09-Enable-Google-Search-Results-for-Static-github-pages.md

 Step -1: Just wait
 ======

-You are good to go and need to wait for a couple of days to get your request processed by Google.
+You are good to go, but you need to wait a couple of days for Google to process your request.